foobara/agent-cli/README.md

 Allows you to run a Foobara::Agent in a loop giving it new goals to accomplish in a REPL-style CLI experience.
 Currently works with Ollama, OpenAI, or Anthropic.

+## WARNING!!

+This is experimental at the moment!
+It will not ask you permission before running commands.
+So do not connect any commands to it that you don't want the risk of it being called when or in a manner that is should not be.

+If you would like to add that safety feature that would be awesome/fun!
+A good idea to let me know in advance so I can help or coordinate.

 ## Contributing

 I would love help with this and other Foobara gems!
 Feel free to hit me up at miles@foobara.com if you